dwolfe01/CookieCRUD/README.md

 Concerns:
-too many values being stored what are the breaking points? performance of writing and sharing all this information across sites?
+too many values being stored what are the breaking points? performance of writing and sharing all this information across sites? what happens when you add something that makes the cookie too big?
+4096 bytes is the maximum size.
 ==========

 Notes: